Bernie Ecclestone: The man, the myths and the motors

 Ecclestone benefited enormously from the new situation, but it arguably led to the 83-year-old's current predicament.

 One of the many financial transactions that led to F1's current ownership was the sale by German bank BayernLB of its 47.2% stake in F1 to CVC in 2006.

-German prosecutors believe Ecclestone paid the money to Gribkowsky to steer the sale of F1 to CVC as it had agreed to retain him as the sport's boss.
+German prosecutors believed Ecclestone paid the money to Gribkowsky to steer the sale of F1 to CVC as it had agreed to retain him as the sport's boss.

 While the wheels of German justice have been turning in recent years, some in F1 believe they have detected a dimming of Ecclestone's powers.

 There was the decision to shuffle last year's grand prix calendar to accommodate a race that turned out not to exist, for example.
-Then there was his failure to prevent the introduction of a new engine formula, which is going ahead this year despite Ecclestone's four-year campaign against the idea.
+Then there was his failure to prevent the introduction of a new engine formula, which has gone ahead this year despite Ecclestone's four-year campaign against the idea.